jaclu/iSH-IP-stats/README.md

 ## Multiple Devices Running iSH

-If you run iSH on multiple devices, avoid storing the IP file on iCloud, as this would cause syncing issues.
-Each device would display the most recent IP, regardless of which device generated it.
+If you run iSH on multiple devices, avoid storing the IP file on iCloud with the same file name on each device, as this can cause syncing issues.
+Each device will show the most recent IP address, regardless of which device generated it.

 ## Deployment